 The Manas National Park derives its name from the Manas River, which is one of the major tributaries of the Brahmaputra River.
 Manas River passes through the west of the national park and splits into two separate rivers, the Beki and Bholkaduba.
 There are five other smaller rivers that flow through the Manas National Park.

-Initially the area of the Manas National Park was 360 km².
-In 1951 and 1955 the area was increased to 391 km².
+Initially, the area of the Manas National Park was 360 km².
+In 1951 and 1955 the area increased to 391 km².
 Manas Tiger reserve was created in 1973.
 It was declared a World Heritage site in December 1985 by UNESCO.
-In 1990 the area of the park was further enhanced and it was declared as Manas National Park.
+In 1990 the area of the park was further enhanced and it was declared Manas National Park.
 In February 2008 the area was mapped at 950 Km2.

-The natural landscape of the Manas National Park combines Sub-Himalayan Bhabar Terai formation along with Riverine succession continuing up to Sub-Himalayan mountain forest.
+The natural landscape of the Manas National Park combines the Sub-Himalayan Bhabar Terai formation along with Riverine succession continuing up to the Sub-Himalayan mountain forest.

-During the Monsoon months (June-September), the National Park witnesses heavy shower which averages to 333 cm in a year.
-The temperature in the park may vary between a low of 15 degrees to a high of about 35 degree Celsius.
+During the Monsoon months (June-September), the National Park witnesses heavy showers which average 333 cm in a year.
+The temperature in the park may vary between a low of 15 degrees to a high of about 35 degrees Celsius.

-There are elephant rides as well as jeep safaris available for the tourists to visit inside the park.
-Jeep safaris take you deeper into the jungle whereas the elephant rides are restricted within a few kilometers.
-On the other hand the elephant ride can give much better opportunity to explore the terrain due to the versatile nature of the ride.
+There are elephant rides as well as jeep safaris available for tourists to visit inside the park.
+Jeep safaris take you deeper into the jungle whereas the elephant rides are restricted to a few kilometres.
+On the other hand, the elephant ride can give a much better opportunity to explore the terrain due to the versatile nature of the ride.
 Boating in the Manas river is also quite popular.